1425 Black Champ Rd.

 • Your website is supposed to get business for your company.

 • Your website should "immediately" tell the customer what you do.
-Notice our home page: it says "Web Design" and "Professional Services."
+Notice our home page: it says "Web Design."
 It immediately tells you what we do.
-Click here to see a website that fails miserably in this area.
+You only have about 15 seconds to get someone's attention before they decide to leave your site ... don't make them wonder what you do.

 • There are exceptions ... some sites are primarily informational to their company or group, but those are the exception, and generally have some appeal to the public as well.